DatSwissGuy/marvel-app-frontend/README.md

 `timeStamp` is just any random string (refer to the documentation) and the hash is generated via MD5 algorithm.

 ## Laravel
-The Laravel app (serving as a backend basically) is in a separate repository which i still have to add.
+The Laravel app (serving as a backend basically) is in a separate [repository](https://github.com/DatSwissGuy/marvel-app-backend).

 # TODO's
 - Finish this readme :)